-- 1. Diagnosis of sickle cell disease with genotype HbSS, or HbS/ β 0 thalassemia. - 2.
-Age 13-40 years. - 3.
-Clinically severe disease, defined as the following:
+- 1. Diagnosis of sickle cell disease with genotype HbSS, or HbS/β0 thalassemia. - 2.
+Age 13-40 years.

+3. Clinically severe disease, defined as the following:
-At least 4 VOEs within the past 24 months prior to consent (VOE defined as a severe painful event with no medically determined cause other than a vaso-occlusion, requiring a \geq 24-hour hospital or emergency room (ER) observation unit visit or at least 2 visits to a day unit or ER over 72 hours with both visits requiring parenteral opioids.)

-- 4. Adequate hematologic parameters (regardless of therapy) including: - a.
-White blood cell (WBC) count within the range of $2.5 25.0 \times 10^9$ /L - b.
+At least 4 VOEs within the past 24 months prior to consent.
+VOE is defined as:

+- Acute chest syndrome a new infiltrate on chest x-ray and new concomitant hypoxia, requiring hospital admission, and not attributable to another cause, or - A severe painful event with no medically determined cause other than a vaso-occlusion, requiring a ≥ 24-hour hospital or emergency room (ER) observation unit visit or at least 2 visits to a day unit or ER over 72 hours with both visits requiring parenteral opioids. - 4.
+Adequate hematologic parameters (regardless of therapy) including: - a.
+White blood cell (WBC) count within the range of $2.5 25.0 \times 10^9 / L$ - b.
 Hemoglobin within the range of 5 11 g/dL - c.
-Platelet count above $150 \ge 10^9 / L$ - 5.
+Platelet count above 150 x 109 /L - 5.
 Adequate organ function and performance status: - a.
 Karnofsky/Lansky performance status $\geq 80\%$. - b.
-Serum creatinine </= 1.5 times the upper limit of normal for age, and calculated creatinine clearance or GFR >/= 60 mL/min/1.73 m2. - c.
-Persistent aspartate transaminase, alanine transaminase, and direct bilirubin value < 3 times the upper limit of normal (ULN). - d.
+Serum creatinine </=1.5 times the upper limit of normal for age, and calculated creatinine clearance or GFR >/=60 mL/min/1.73 m2. - c.
+Aspartate transaminase, alanine transaminase, and direct bilirubin value < 3 times the upper limit of normal (ULN). - d.
 DLCO (corrected for hemoglobin), FEV1, and FVC > 50% of predicted - e.
 Left ventricular ejection fraction > 40% or shortening fraction > 25% - 6.
 No HLA-genotypically identical suitable related bone marrow donor available - 7.
 Parental/guardian/patient signed informed consent